 - Puppies love by chewing your stuff.
 They target certain objects because they smell like their most beloved person—you.

 - While they mean no disrespect, puppies sniff private areas as a signal of love.
-To dogs, sniffing these areas is the equivalent to shaking hands in a greeting.
+To dogs, sniffing these areas is equivalent to shaking hands in a greeting.

 - Puppies often love their owners with play.
 They bring you gifts of their favorite toys and eagerly join in your game.